craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Combine.md

 ### Food
 What lives here?
 #### Meat
 Fish is the most common meat in the combine.
-Crab and Shellfish are
+Crab and Shellfish are uncommon, but still accessible.

+Folks husband Goats and Pig in the wetlands of Combines, as well as Ducks and Geese.

+Some very important people husband cattle as well, but because of the anarchic nature of the Combines, grazing is an issue.

 #### Dairy

 #### Grain
+Rice is *the* grain of the Combines.
+No other grain is really desired here either, except perhaps for the sake of variety.

 #### Fruit
 #### Vegetable
 #### Spice and Oil
 #### Delicacy
+Sweet rice cake are a wonderful treat, but the top delicacy is sweet-and-sour beef.

 ### Vices
-What do people do for *fun*?
+Some of the best alcohols known to Alaturmen come from the Combine's distilleries, and many fall to the vice Lush in this fertile land.

+As with all Alaturmen, the brothels here are under the protection of the [[Guild of Merchants]].

 ### Land
 Think about how people get their land, from who, and what features would there be?